 Ben Manski studies the participation of ordinary people in the deliberate constitution of their societies.
-His work takes in social movements, law, politics, and ecology, focusing on democracy, democratization, and constitutionalism, and he has published widely on these themes.
+His work takes in social movements, law, politics, climate and ecology, focusing on democracy, democratization, and constitutionalism, and he has published widely on these themes.
 In the past, Manski practiced public interest law for eight years and managed national non-profit organizations, direct action campaigns, and political campaigns and parties for over twenty years.
-He is currently a PhD candidate in Sociology at the University of California Santa Barbara, a Liberty Tree Foundation Fellow, Institute for Policy Studies Associate Fellow, Next System Project Research Fellow, Earth Research Institute Research Assistant, and a Critical Realism Network Associated Fellow.
+He is currently a PhD candidate in Sociology at the University of California Santa Barbara, a Liberty Tree Foundation Fellow, Institute for Policy Studies Associate Fellow, Next System Project Research Fellow, and a Critical Realism Network Associated Fellow.

 University of California, Santa Barbara

 PhD Candidate in Sociology at University of California, Santa Barbara (UCSB)

 JD, University of Wisconsin at Madison, 2005

 BA, Sociology, University of Wisconsin at Madison, 1999

 Select publications at ucsb.academia.edu/BenManski

 Fields: Social Movements; Law and Society; Political Sociology; Environmental Sociology